Allemagne-en-Provence

-Allemagne-en-Provence (/fr/, literally Germany in Provence; Alemanha) is a commune in the Alpes-de-Haute-Provence department in the Provence-Alpes-Côte d'Azur region in southeastern France.
+Allemagne-en-Provence (/fr/, literally Germany in Provence; Alemanha, before 1953: Allemagne) is a commune in the Alpes-de-Haute-Provence department in the Provence-Alpes-Côte d'Azur region in southeastern France.

 Unlike the other French town called Allemagne, which changed its name to Fleury-sur-Orne in 1916 during World War I, Allemagne-en-Provence has kept its name.

 Geography

 Allemagne-en-Provence is located about 50 km northeast of Aix-en-Provence and 25 km west of Castellane.
 Access to the commune is by road D952 east from Saint-Martin-de-Bromes to the town then continuing northeast to Riez.
 There is also road D111 starting from the town and going east to Montagnac-Montpezat.
 Road D15 also follows a convoluted route south from Valensole to the town.
 There is a network of small country roads covering the commune.
 About 30% of the land is farmland with the rest mountain slopes and forests.